-The Clinical Research Facility (CRF) provide a specialist environment, at both the Royal Hallamshire Hospital and Northern General Hospitals, for the conduct of high quality clinical research.
+The NIHR Clinical Research Facility (CRF) provide a specialist environment, at both the Royal Hallamshire Hospital (RHH) and Northern General Hospital (NGH), for the conduct of high quality clinical research.
 Patients and healthy volunteers are guaranteed that research undertaken in the CRF has met all the legislative, governance and ethical requirements that ensure participant safety.
-The CRF Manager, Lead Nurse and Research Matrons, along with their team of clinical and administrative research support staff, work extensively with Investigators to ensure full use of CRF resources.
+The Head of Operations, Lead Nurse, Operations Manager and Research Matrons, along with their team of clinical and administrative research support staff, work extensively with Investigators to ensure full use of CRF resources.

 The CRF is a resource open to researchers from all clinical disciplines encouraging collaboration with researchers across South Yorkshire

 The CRF offers dedicated space to investigators undertaking all types of clinical research including industry and experimental medicine studies.
 The Facility has the capacity to care for participants on a daily and overnight basis.
 The CRF has the range of expertise required to run complex studies with small numbers of patients, as well as large healthy volunteer studies where the recruitment of hundreds of people is necessary.
 The CRF can also provide an outreach service for studies which depend upon delivering in their own clinical environment.